merenlab/illumina-utils/README.md

 Completely overlapping pairs can contain parts of the adapters at the ends of the sequence, as read 1 can continue into the read 2 adapter, and read 2 can continue into the read 1 adapter.
 You can trim these "suffix" sequences with the `--trim-suffix` flag.

 An example complete overlap analysis is demonstrated in the [examples](https://github.com/meren/illumina-utils/tree/master/examples) directory of the codebase.

+# Rapid Multithreaded Merging by Exact Overlap

+The option `--rapid-cores` triggers multithreaded merging, where the provided argument is the number of cores to use.
+This option only works in conjunction with `--max-num-mismatches 0` and does not support `--ignore-Ns` or options for base quality filtering.
+"Rapid" merging with one core is two orders of magnitude faster than "normal" merging.
+The speedup scales linearly with additional cores.

 # Quality Filtering